 Wash the 100 mm 2D culture plate three times with phosphate-buffered saline (PBS).

-Add 12 mL of mixed medium from step 1.3 to the 100 mm cell culture plates.
+Add 12 mL of the mixed medium from step 1.3 to the 100 mm cell culture plates.
 Incubate the plates overnight in an incubator (37 °C, 5% CO2) to allow attachment of the magnetic nanoparticles to the cells

 2. Creating 3D cultures with spheroid assembly in 96-well plates